 For me, this blog category is the most interesting one as I’m always looking for new, creative ways to produce unique Sample Packs.
-Hundreds of VST Plugins are installed on my audio system and the number is constantly increasing – crazy I know 😉 But even after more than 30 years of sound design, I still love to experiment and venture into new sonic worlds.
+Therefore hundreds of VST Plugins are installed on my audio system and the number is constantly increasing – crazy I know 😉 But even after more than 30 years of sound design, I still love to experiment and venture into new sonic worlds.
 Simply put, changing a sound into something completely new is one of my biggest joys.
 This is my current list (updated regularly) of the Best Sound Design VST Plugins.
 For detailed specifications please visit the linked websites of the manufacturers.

 The brand new ShaperBox 3 is a slick multi-effect toolbox with an easy-to-use interface.
 It combines now 9 different great-sounding effects (Time, Drive, Noise, Filter, Liquid, Crush, Pan, Volume, and Width).
 You can modulate them through a clever and well-designed intuitive GUI.
 In the new version, waveform editing is more intuitive than ever.
 You can also trigger all ShaperBox effects with any sound now.
 For instance, you could program your synth to start the drive effect each time a snare hits.
 Also, the reworked browser with its cleverly categorized 600 presets works great.

 In Shaperbox 3 there is literally an unlimited amount of combinations of effects you can get.
 It revived my entire sample library.
 Moreover, it’s a refreshing new way to change the way I normally produce loops.
 The possibility of using audio as an internal trigger opens up great possibilities.
 The envelope follower’s multi-band properties also allow the use of external side-chaining and internal filters.